Doing Research in MAE

 - are not purchased for convenience or preference.

-Note that computers costing over $5K are considered equipment and need prior approval from the sponsor.
+Note that computers costing over $5K are considered equipment and need prior approval from the sponsor so make sure to include details in your budget justification.
 Documentation should be kept that describes how the proposed computing device meets the above requirements.

 Visa costs for short-term travel can be included on proposal budgets if they can be clearly identified as relating directly to the project.
 Long term visa costs (such as H1B or J1) are not allowable on research projects.

-Participant support costs are allowable on research projects with prior sponsor approval.
+Participant support costs are allowable on research projects with prior sponsor approval, so include them in your original budget request.
 This includes stipends or subsistence allowances, travel allowances, and registration fees paid on behalf of trainees or participants (not employees) in connection with conferences or training events.
 If the project contains an educational or outreach component and the agency approves, then these costs are permissible.
 Such costs must be included in the proposal budget, and do not calculate indirect costs.

 Obtain current quotes for each item >$5K that you’ll require to do the work on the project.
 At the time of obtaining the quote, you need to also ask the vendor for the ECCN (Export Control Classification Number) for each item, as well as whether it is ITAR-controlled (International Trafficking in Arms Regulations).
 If it is ITAR-controlled, it will not be allowed to be purchased at Princeton.
 Since each piece of equipment must be sponsor-approved, you should include all equipment that is required to do the work on the project, throughout the entire period of the proposal.
 However, if you elect to purchase a piece of equipment after the award begins, you must 1) request sponsor approval, and 2) re budget to cover the cost of this equipment.